gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

   - `ansible-playbook p1.yml -u cisco -k`
   - `ansible-playbook p2.yml`
   - `ansible-playbook p1.yml --syntax-check`
+  - `ansible-playbook p1.yml -v`
   - `ansible-playbook p1.yml --check`
   - `ansible-playbook p1.yml --step`

+- The --syntax-check option will perform a syntax check on the playbook, but it does not execute the playbook.
+- The -v option is verbose mode, this will print more details on each task execution within the playbook.
+Useful for debuggin.
+- The --check option will not make any changes during playbook execution; instead it tries to show some of the changes that may occur if the playbook were to be executed.
+Useful way to check playbook execution without actually executing it.
+- The --step option will prompt you to confirm each task before it is executed.

 > Quick read now, research later:
 >